 © Dave Mathieson - Amherst Daily News

-The Amherst Ramblers ran through some drills Monday afternoon in prepartion for their MHL playoff showdown against the Yarmouth Mariners tonight at 7:30 p.m. at Amherst Stadium.
+The Amherst Ramblers ran through drills Monday afternoon in preparation for their MHL playoff showdown against the Yarmouth Mariners tonight at 7:30 p.m. at Amherst Stadium.

 AMHERST – Confident, but not cocky.

 That’s the feeling among Amherst Ramblers players and coaches as they head into Game-2 of their best-of-seven Maritime Hockey League division semi-final series against the Yarmouth Mariners Tuesday night at Amherst Stadium.

 “They know it’s not the series,” said Jim Bottomley, Ramblers bench boss and general manager, after yesterday’s team practice.
 “We’ve won one game and we can’t lose sight of how hard we worked to get that win.”